 "The Dona Lola Club was freshly renovated with equisite gardens, an "adults only" pool, two restraunts and private beach.
 The rooms were spacious and clean, all newly painted and refurnished.
 The staff were helpful and friendly, everyone here speaks several languages due to the large numbers of British, German and Americans.
 Overall, the resort was family friendly as well as couples-friendly!"

 - Travel date: 23rd June 2007

 Great First Time Trip to Spain/Costa del Sol/ Dona Lola Resort

+"Spent a week at the lovely spot recently in Callahonda, between Malaga and Marbella.
+We were very surpised that almost everyone speaks English.
+The area is a haven for freezing Brits, Irish and Scots who are running from winter.
+Nice accomodations, just be sure you are AWAY from the reception building as it is very noisy from the bars at night.
+It does stop at midnight.
+Across the A7 highway we found a gem of a restaurant called the Meson Callahonda.
+Fantastic food and service, a nice and cozy spot that the tourons haven't found.
+Reservations in advance are a must.
+Moderate prices and fantastic food, especially the seafood.
+The best Dover Sole I ever had!
 Fly into Malaga from many locales.
 Modern and efficient airport.
 Even the cheapie airline (Air Europe) was great, somewhat like Jet Blue.
 Easy and quick access to Malaga, Marbella, Gibraltar, The Alhambra, Antiquera and so many other spots.
 Fun visits to flea markets in nearby towns made shopping inexpensive and an adventure as well, Great for a first time trip to Spain as language is not a problem."

 - Travel date: 7th March 2007